 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.

 Although there are no specific guidelines, you should visit your doctor regularly for physical and pelvic examinations and a Pap test.
 Follow-up care is very important for people who have finished vaginal cancer treatment.
-The doctor may recommend other tests, including x-rays, CT scans, ultrasounds, or MRI scans.
+The doctor may recommend other tests, including x-rays, computed tomography (CT) scans, ultrasounds, or magnetic resonance imaging (MRI) scans.
 Tell your doctor about any new symptoms.

 Cancer rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, occupational therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
 The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent as possible.
 Learn more about cancer rehabilitation.